janfluksa/website-touchdown/src/content/services/career-mentoring.md

 order: 2
 link: https://example.com/webdev
 excerpt: >-
-  We offer experienced, thoughtful guidance to help you explore what’s next in your career.
+  Sometimes the next step starts with the right conversation – we’re here for that moment.
 side: right
 ---
-Whether you’re growing, changing direction, or simply seeking more clarity, mentoring can make all the difference.
-It’s about having someone by your side who helps you see the bigger picture, ask the right questions, and make confident decisions about your next steps.&nbsp;
+Whether you’re growing your career, changing direction, or simply seeking more clarity, mentoring can make all the difference.
+We’re here to be by your side – to ask the right questions, challenge your thinking, and help you make confident decisions about your next steps.